 Debian 1993 - present Composed of free and open source software.
 One of the first Linux distros.
 Ubuntu 2004 - present The most known user-friendly distro, based on Debian.
 It spawned a number of derivative distros e.g. Lubuntu (lightweight distro with LXQt instead of GNOME), Kubuntu (with KDE), and Xubuntu (with Xfce).
 Linux Mint 2006 - present Based on Ubuntu, offers full multimedia support (codecs, etc).
 Pop!OS 2017 - present Based on Ubuntu, offers full support for AMD and Nvidia GPUs.
 Built by computer manufacturer System76 and preinstalled on their systems. elementary OS 2011 - present Focused on immediate usability, with a UI resembling Apple macOS.
 Based on Ubuntu.
 Zorin OS 2009 - present Distro providing a UI that can be customized to resemble Microsoft Windows or Apple macOS.
 Based on Ubuntu.
-Puppy Linux 2003 - 2020 Lightweight, user-friendly distro with minimal memory footprint.
-Knoppix 2000 - present Live CD distro, based on Debian.
+Puppy Linux 2003 - 2020 Lightweight and user-friendly distro with minimal memory footprint. Кпорріх 2000 - present Live CD distro based on Debian.
 Kali Linux 2013 - present The de facto "hacker distro", designed for digital forensics and pentesting.
 Based on Debian.
 Rebuild of BackTrack , which was based on Knoppix.
+Kurumin 2003 - 2008 Live CD distro based on Debian, and later on Ubuntu.
+Poseidon Linux 2005 - 2011 Based on Kurumin, and later on Ubuntu.
+Developed by the Rio Grande Federal University, Brazil and the MARUM institute of the University of Bremen, Germany.
 Linux Mandrake 1998 - 2011 The first user-friendly Linux distro.
 Later merged with Conectiva Linux to become Mandriva Linux .
 DemoLinux 1998 - 2001 One of the first Live CD Linux distros.
-Based initially on Linux Mandrake, then on Debian.
+Based initially on Linux Mandrake, and later on Debian.
 Devuan 2016 - present Fork of Debian that uses init-like systems instead of systemd.
 Damn Small Linux (DSL) 2005 - 2008 Designed to run on older hardware with minimal amounts of RAM.
 Distributed as a Live CD of about 50 MB in size.
 Based on Knoppix.
 Tiny Core Linux (TCL) 2009 - present Minimalist Linux distro, about 10 MB in size, based on BusyBox.
 Created by the developer of Damn Small Linux.
 Bayanihan Linux 2003 - 2011 Linux desktop distro developed by the Philippine government.
-Based originally on Red Hat Linux and Fedora, then on Debian.
+Based originally on Red Hat Linux and Fedora, and later on Debian.
 Pardus 2005 - present Linux desktop distro developed by the Turkish government.
 Based on Debian.
 Astra Linux 2011 - present Linux distro developed and certified for use within Russian armed forces and intelligence agencies.
 Based on Debian.
 Deepin 2004 - present Linux distro used mostly in China, criticized for possible breaches of user privacy.
 Formerly known as Hiweed Linux .
 Based on Debian.
-Tails 2009 - present The Amnesic Incognito Live System.
-Distro focused on privacy and anonymity; runs from a Live USB/DVD, leaves no digital footprint on the machine, and connects to the Internet exclusively via Tor.
+Tails (The Amnesic Incognito Live System) 2009 - present Distro focused on privacy and anonymity; runs from a Live USB/DVD, leaves no digital footprint on the machine, and connects to the Internet exclusively via Tor.
 Based on Debian.
 Successor to Incognito , which was based on Gentoo.
-Whonix 2012 - present Distro focused on privacy and anonymity; consists of a "Workstation" Debian VM and a "Tor Gateway" Debian VM.
-Previously called TorBOX .
-Based on Kicksecure , a hardened Debian derivative providing protection against malicious code through defense-in-depth.
+Whonix 2012 - present Distro focused on privacy and anonymity, formerly called TorBOX .
+Consists of two Debian VMs running in parallel: a "Workstation" and a "Tor Gateway".
+Based on Kicksecure , a hardened Debian derivative which provides defense-in-depth protection against malicious code.
 Qubes OS 2012 - present Security-focused single-user OS which implements Security by Isolation, running each application in a securely-isolated compartment called qube.
-A different VM (via Xen) is run for each different domain of trust.
+A different VM is run (via Xen) for each different domain of trust.